ARM-software/astc-encoder/Docs/Encoding.md

 knowledge that the vector is unit length.

-To encode this we therefore want to store two input channels and should therefore using `rrrg` coding swizzle, and the `.ga` sampling swizzle.
+To encode this we therefore want to store two input channels and should therefore use the `rrrg` coding swizzle, and the `.ga` sampling swizzle.
 The OpenGL ES shader code for reconstruction of the Z value is:

     vec3 normal;